HiLab-git/PyMIC/docs/source/usage.fsl.rst

 .. tip::

    If you use the built-in modules such as ``UNet`` and ``Dice`` + ``CrossEntropy`` loss for segmentation, you don't need to write the above code.
-Just just use the ``pymic_run`` command.
+Just just use the ``pymic_train`` command.
+See examples in `PyMIC_examples/segmentation/ <https://github.com/HiLab-git/PyMIC_examples/tree/main/segmentation/>`_.

 Dataset
 -------